Information

 - Subscriber's address

 Campus Health welcomes all University of Louisville students.
-Claims are filed for most insurance companies including Medicare and Tricare.
-Uninsured students who pay the Primary Care Health Fee will have office visits and in-house labs paid but all other services will be billed to the student.
-The PCHF is not insurance and is only good at either of the Campus Health offices.
-Uninsured students, who were not charged the PCHF, may purchase it at any time by sending an email to stuins@louisville.edu.
+Claims are filed for most insurance companies, including Medicare and Tricare.
+Uninsured students who pay the Primary Care Health Fee (PCHF) will have office visits and in-house labs paid, but all other services will be billed to the student.
+The Primary Care Health Fee is not insurance and is only valid at either Campus Health office.
+Uninsured students who were not charged the PCHF may purchase it at any time by emailing stuins@louisville.edu.

 Campus Health bills Medicare and TRICARE, but not Medicaid or Passport.
 If a student with Passport or Medicaid wants to use the services at CHS, you may pay for services based on our cash fee scale or you may purchase the Primary Care Health Fee (PCHF).
 All other charges are the student's responsibility.
 Students who wish to purchase the PCHF may purchase it at any time by sending an email to stuins@louisville.edu or by speaking with a staff member at the time of your visit.